-The consolidated financial statements include the financial statements of the Company, its subsidiaries, its VIEs, and the subsidiary of one of its VIEs prepared on a going concern basis.
-The consolidated financial statements do not include the financial position and results of operations of PHOENIXi and its subsidiaries on a consolidated basis as they have been undergoing liquidation since October 2006 and were liquidated on December 21, 2011 (see Note 17).
-All significant transactions and balances among the Company, its subsidiaries, VIEs and the subsidiary of the VIE have been eliminated upon consolidation.
-Based on the contractual arrangements (see Note 1), the Company consolidates the VIEs as required by Accounting Standards Codification ("ASC") 810 "Consolidation", because Fenghuang On-line holds all the variable interests of the VIEs and has been determined to be the primary beneficiary of the VIEs.
+The consolidated financial statements include the financial statements of the Company, its subsidiaries, its VIEs, and the subsidiaries of one of its VIEs prepared on a going concern basis.
+All significant transactions and balances among the Company, its subsidiaries, its VIEs and the subsidiaries of the VIE have been eliminated upon consolidation.
+Based on the Contractual Arrangements (see Note 1), the Company consolidates the VIEs as required by Accounting Standards Codification ("ASC") 810 Consolidation, because Fenghuang On-line holds all the variable interests of the VIEs and has been determined to be the primary beneficiary of the VIEs.
 The consolidated financial statements of the Company are prepared in accordance with U.S. GAAP.